 The event will start at 8:00 a.m. at San Diego Harley-Davidson.
 If you'd like to join the ride, click here to register.

 2022 Event Recap

-SAN DIEGO — Now in its 6th year, the Rides4ALZ event is back to raise more funds that help support local people living with dementia, their caregivers, and to fund research for a cure.
+In its 6th year, the Rides4ALZ event was back to raise more funds that help support local people living with dementia, their caregivers and to fund research for a cure.
 As in years past, 100% of every dollar raised stays in San Diego County for local Alzheimer’s support and research.

-The 2022 event takes place on Saturday, July 9, with a 105-mile ride beginning at 8:30 a.m. at Alzheimer's San Diego offices and ending at AleSmith Brewery for the after party.
+The 2022 event took place on Saturday, July 9, with a 105-mile ride that began at 8:30 a.m. at Alzheimer's San Diego offices and ended at AleSmith Brewery for the after party.